 The sessions and timings can be tailored, and I can identify additional speakers if there are particular topics that the participants would like to cover – anything from building confidence to social media for small businesses.

 I’m now taking bookings for 2019/20.
 If you work for a university or community organisation and your students or neighbours would like to explore routes into freelancing, please get in touch.
-You organise the venue, catering and marketing – we do everything else.
+You organise the venue, marketing and catering – I’ll do everything else.
 Alternatively, sessions can be run virtually.